Clafou/support.print/_posts/2019-03-06-known-bugs.md

 title: Known Bugs
 categories: [Troubleshooting]
 ---
-### Version 1.8.1: No known bugs
+### Version 1.8.2

+* When you open the app, the default paper size is A4 even if you live in the US.
-* Beta users: Crashes seem to happen on pre-release iOS 14.
+* Beta users: Crashes happen on pre-release iOS 14 after completing a print.

+A fix to the above bugs is on its way in the next app update.

 ### Version 1.8